FreeFem/FreeFem-doc2/_sources/reference/IO.rst.txt

 Set the number of digits printed to the right of the decimal point.
 This applies to all subsequent floating point numbers written to that output stream.
-However, this won’t make floating-point “integers” print with a decimal point.
+However, this won’t make floating-point “integers" print with a decimal point.
 It’s necessary to use :freefem:`fixed` for that effect.

 .. code-block:: freefem